Approximate counting algorithm: Selecting counter values

 While using powers of 2 as counter values is memory efficient, arbitrary values tend to create a dynamic error range, and the smaller values will have a greater error ratio than bigger values.
 Other methods of selecting counter values consider parameters such as memory availability, desired error ratio, or counting range to provide an optimal set of values.

 However, when several counters share the same values, values are optimized according to the counter with the largest counting range, and produce sub-optimal accuracy for smaller counters.
 Mitigation is achieved by maintaining Independent Counter Estimation buckets, which restrict the effect of a larger counter to the other counters in the bucket.

 Algorithm

 The algorithm can be implemented by hand.
-When incrementing the counter, flip a coin a number of times of the corresponding to the counter's current value.
+When incrementing the counter, flip a coin a number of times corresponding to the counter's current value.
 If it comes up heads each time, then increment the counter.
 Otherwise, do not increment it.

 This can be easily achieved on a computer.
 Let $c$ be the current value of the counter.
 Generating $c$ pseudo-random bits and using the logical AND of all those bits and add the result to the counter.
 As the result was zero if any of those pseudo-random bits are zero, achieving an increment probability of $2^{-c}$.
 This procedure is executed each time the request is made to increment the counter.